Rescuers race to free people trapped by Hurricane Helene after storm kills at least 40 in 4 states

 President Joe Biden said he was praying for survivors as the head of the Federal Emergency Management Agency headed to the area.
 The agency has deployed more than 1,500 workers, and they helped with 400 rescues by late morning.
 In Tampa, some areas could be reached only by boat.

-Officials elsewhere warned that the water could contain live wires, sewage, sharp objects and other debris.
+Officials warned that floodwater could contain live wires, sewage, sharp objects and other debris.

 “If you are trapped and need help please call for rescuers – DO NOT TRY TO TREAD FLOODWATERS YOURSELF,” the sheriff’s office in Citrus County, Florida, warned in a Facebook post.